UPDATED FAA flight cancellations guide: Affected airports, airline updates and passenger advice

 Chicago O’Hare (ORD)United, American, Delta

-Miami International (MIA)American, Delta, Frontier (domestic)
+Miami (MIA)American, Delta, Frontier (domestic)

 Minneapolis–St. Paul (MSP)Delta, Sun Country, Southwest